Election forms and FAQs

 Who can vote in this election?

 You can vote for the electorate you are enrolled into.
-For example, if you are enrolled in an undergraduate degree under the Faculty of Business and Economics, you can vote for the two Undergraduate student members to the Faculty of Business and Economics Faculty Board.
+For example, if you are enrolled in a degree under the Faculty of Arts, you can vote for the Student Member to the Faculty of Arts Faculty Board position.

 Where and how do I vote?